RitchieLab/paris/trunk/doc/README-Paris.txt

 1. Building PARIS

-Unpack paris.1.1.0.tgz and then run the following commands:
+Unpack the paris.#.#.#.tgz archive and then run the following commands:

 cd paris
 make